Translating an ancient play into birdsong

 Gossiping Sparrows, 18th century, Zhang Ruoai

 Fågelsång is Swedish for “birdsong”.
-I learned it from a peculiar record called Nära Naturen (1977) by Jan Lindblad.
-Lindblad had a talent for imitating birds by whistling, most impressively on “Morgonvandring med Fågelsång” (“Morning Walk with Birdsong”), a track where he imitates 17 bird species, from woodpeckers to cuckoos.
+I learned it when I discovered the record Nära Naturen (1977) by Jan Lindblad, who had a talent for imitating birds by whistling.
+He is most impressive on the track “Morgonvandring med Fågelsång” (“Morning Walk with Birdsong”), a track where he imitates 17 bird species, from woodpeckers to cuckoos.

-But the real seed of this project was learning about “warblish”—the imitation of bird sounds using existing language.
+But the impetus for this project was learning about “warblish”—the imitation of bird sounds using existing language.
 A classic is the barred owl’s who cooks for you? who cooks for you-all?
 Some birders know dozens of these mnemonics.
-Spend enough time alone in the woods and the mind runs amok.
+Spend enough time alone in the woods and your mind would run amok too.

-The other way to mimic birds with language is onomatopoeia.
-This is what you find in field guides to help with identification.
-Helpfully, in some places birds are named by their calls.
+Along with nonsense sentences, another way to mimic birds with language is onomatopoeia.
+This appears in some field guides to help with identification.
+Even better, in some places the birds are named based on their calls.
 For instance, the Anangu of central Australia know the little crow as Kaanka and the galah as Piyar-piyarpa.

 My first attempt to create a birdsong-inspired work used GPT-3.
 I crafted prompts to translate random onomatopoeic strings into warblish.
-However, the hit rate was abysmal—that is, the computer-generated warblish sentences sounded nothing like the input onomatopoeia.
-In the process, I realised that even if it was 100% “accurate” (i.e. the output warblish evoked a similar sound pattern to the input), the results would be nonsense.
+But the hit rate was abysmal—that is, the computer-generated warblish sentences sounded nothing like the input onomatopoeia.
+In the process, I realised that even if it was 100% “accurate”, the results would be nonsense.
 Without knowing the input that produced the output, it would have no meaning.

-Nonsense in generative texts is par for the course, but translating to warblish wouldn’t produce interesting nonsense.
-But a play composed entirely of onomatopoeia?
+Nonsense in generative texts is par for the course, but at the least, I try to generate interesting nonsense.
+Warblish was out.
+However, a play composed entirely of onomatopoeia?
 That could be fun to read and say out loud.
 Aristophanes understood this!